 - Independent Study on a topic approved by Focus Area Chair (1 to 3 credits)

 Relevant graduate electives from other departments or professional schools of the University may be used toward the focused area of study with permission from the Chair.
-Students are not limited to taking only nine credits of the above offered courses.
+Students are not limited to taking only six credits of the above offered courses.